-Intelligent Mail container placards may be produced in two configurations:
+Intelligent Mail container placards must be affixed on the outside of any shrinkwrap or plastic by self-adhesive or other adhesive means.
+Placards may be produced in two configurations:

 - a.
 Affixed placard measuring at least 8 inches by 11 inches.
 See 6.6.3 for placard specifications and 6.6.5 placard placement. - b.
-Optional self-adhesive placard measuring at least 4 inches by 7 inches.
-Placards may be prepared in the optional format (see 6.6.6) affixed to the outside of any shrinkwrap or plastic by a self-adhesive or other adhesive means.
+Optional affixed placard measuring at least 4 inches by 7 inches.
+See 6.6.6 for placard specifications and 6.6.5 for placard placement.